-My own photography places an emphasis on craft and the final look, due I think in part to those years at home finessing prints, and also in the pure enjoyment of looking at great pictures.
+My own images place an emphasis on craft and the final look, due I think in part to those years at home finessing prints, and also in the pure enjoyment of looking at great pictures.

 To achieve wonderful photography that can inspire you and connect beyond your circle of friends and followers requires structured thinking skills which hopefully you will find in the design of the courses and workshops.
 Take a peek to see how they differ from the mainstream.

 Creative Camera is a hub which reflects a community spirit in personal photography.
 Jump on in, mail me, sign up for the newsletter at the footer or if you’re a beginner, take up the offer of a free course.

 My photos are on the left and you can view more of my photography here.
 I also write for online journals which you can see by scrolling down to the footer.
 Click for reviews of me on TA.

 Firstly, we hope the site layout, the images and online DSLR courses, show that being creative is about everything a company or individual does and is more than a simply expressed intent.

 As in the stick of rock analogy, creativity should run through everything we do.
 Slogans and buzzwords have never been so mistrusted, or indeed just bypassed by the astute reader.
 The proof should always be in the pudding.